tomychen913/Getting_and_Cleaning_Data_course_project/README.md

 [30] "UCI HAR Dataset/train/y_train.txt"
 ```
 ###Stpe 1: merge data set
-This step we merges the training and the test sets to create one data set.
+At this step we merges the training and the test sets to create one new data set.
-The tip is assigning colClasses to speed up read.table function.
+The tip here is to speed up read.table function by assigning colClasses.
-Read test data set by column,and cbind them.
+Read the test data set by column,and cbind them.
 || testsubjectid ||  testdatasetlabel || testdataset
 ```R
 tab5rows <- read.table("./UCI HAR Dataset/test/subject_test.txt", nrows = 5)